 14. Shiba Park Hotel • Shiba-Daimon • $$

-A well-known, low-key established hotel, near Shiba Park, Zozoji Temple, and Tokyo Tower.
+A well-known, comfortable mid-range hotel, near Shiba Park, Zozoji Temple, and Tokyo Tower.
 It’s actually two hotels in one, with the pricier 151 Building offering contemporary Japanese décor and the Annex Building geared toward groups and families.
 Offers daily free classes, from calligraphy and origami to the tea ceremony. • map • (03) 3433-4141

 15. Ten-ichi • Ginza

 The most famous tempura restaurant in Tokyo, if not the world.
 With branches all over Japan, many in department stores, this Ginza main shop has served dignitaries from around the world.
 On Namiki Dori, one of Ginza’s most well-known nightlife streets. • map • (03) 3571-1949